 The Great Smoky Mountains National Park has recognition as an International Biosphere Reserve and serves as home to approximately 4,000 plant species and 140 tree species in 5 forests.
 The 65 different animal species residing in the park include black bears, bobcats, cottontail rabbits, coyotes, groundhogs, red fox, red wolves, river otters, and wild boar.
-The park estimates the bear population at around 1500.
-The Great Smoky Mountains National Park is also known as the unofficial salamander capital of the world with over 30 species of salamanders calling this area home.
+The park estimates the bear population at around 1,500.
+The Great Smoky Mountains National Park is also known as the unofficial salamander capital of the world, with over 30 species of salamanders calling this area home.
 Visitors love spotting all the different wildlife and gorgeous plants and wildflowers!

-The highest elevations of the Great Smoky Mountains National Park receive an average of 85 inches of rain every year.
-These same areas get about 69 inches of snow every year, which equates to 6 feet.
+Did you know the highest elevations of the Great Smoky Mountains National Park receive an average of 85 inches of rain every year?
+These same areas get about 69 inches of snow every year, which equates to 6 feet!

 The Great Smoky Mountains National Park is known for the many waterfalls you can hike or drive to.
-Some of the many cascading sites to see while visiting the Great Smoky Mountains National Park include:
+Some of the most impressive waterfalls to see while visiting the Great Smoky Mountains National Park include:

 – Abrams Falls